 XV.
 Amendment or Suspension of Rules

-15-1 The Rules of the General Assembly may be amended or suspended only by a two-thirds (2/3) vote of the total enrollment of the Commissioners.
+15-1 The Rules of the General Assembly may be amended or suspended only by a threequarter (3/4) vote of the Commissioners present and voting.
 A motion to amend is debatable.
-A motion to suspend is not debatable
+A motion to suspend is not debatable.